 Keep in mind gender considerations when it comes to pet rats and how to choose a companion.
 See if it’s best to adopt a female or a male pet rat.

 You should also pay attention to age.
 If you want to adopt a younger pet rat to share a place with an older rat, it’s best to get two instead of one.
 This prevents excessive grieving when the older pet rat eventually dies.

 Remember rats are social animals and they love to be around their owners and each other.

 They need to be able to play, groom, sleep, and just interact with one another to keep their mental and physical health at a good level.

-Pet rats won’t directly die from loneliness but their health can definitely go down from not getting the regular interactions and cleanings from their cage mate.
+Pet rats won’t suddenly die from loneliness but their health can definitely go down from not getting the regular interactions and cleanings from their cage mate.